axmahr/PcapCleaner/README.md

 python3 pcapcleaner.py -f <input-pcap> [options]
 ```
 possible options:
- - `-t/--targets` file containing the domain names to be filtered
+ - `-t/--targets <domains-file>` file containing the domain names to be filtered
- - `-j/--ja3`: file containing JA3 and JA3S fingerprints of the TLS connections to be filtered
+ - `-j/--ja3 <fingerprints-file>`: file containing JA3 and JA3S fingerprints of the TLS connections to be filtered
  - `--filter-periodicity`: additionally filter periodic TCP connections (this includes periodicity whithin a TCP connection and between TCP connections with the same domain) and filter incomplete TCP connections
- - `--export-rule`: return a file containing a wireshark display filter for coloring the filtered packets in the original capture file via `View->Coloring Rules...->Import`.
+ - `--export-rule`: return a file containing a Wireshark display filter for coloring the filtered packets in the original capture file via `View->Coloring Rules...->Import`.
 The file might not be created when the given capture file is too large.

  `-t/--targets` and/or `-j/--ja3` must be set.